 - Bad Hygiene: When you do not maintain a cleaner genital area, the number of bacteria in the region will increase, thereby, leading to bacterial infections.

-- Use of Tight Undergarments: Some people tend to wear tight, non-absorbent type of undergarments.
+- Use of Tight Undergarments: Some people tend to wear a tight, non-absorbent type of undergarments.
 These types will trap the moisture contents, thereby, facilitating the growth of bacteria and fungi.

 - Tissue Damage: If the tissues of your pelvic region are damaged, your body’s natural immunity will be weakened, thereby, leading to an infestation of microbes there.
-As such, a tissue damage can be due to various reasons as follows:
+As such, tissue damage can be due to various reasons as follows:

 - Radiation therapy

 - Structural abnormalities like birth defects or fistulas